0xAX/linux-insides/Initialization/linux-initialization-1.md

 First steps in the kernel
 --------------------------------------------------------------------------------

-Okayay, we got address of the kernel from the `decompress_kernel` function into `rax` register and just jumped there.
+Okay, we got address of the kernel from the `decompress_kernel` function into `rax` register and just jumped there.
 Decompressed kernel code starts in the [arch/x86/kernel/head_64.S](https://github.com/torvalds/linux/blob/master/arch/x86/kernel/head_64.S):

 ```assembly
 	__HEAD